• Skip to primary navigation

 Serve

-This recipe will feed 4 as a starter, and 2 as a main meal.
-If you want to make a bigger batch then just double the quantities of everything except the chilli.
-Use your own judgment on this.
-Remember, you can put it in but you can’t take it out.
+This peri peri chicken recipe will feed 4 as a starter, and 2 as a main meal.
+If you want to make a bigger batch, double the quantities of everything except the chilli.
+Use your own judgment on the chilli.
+Remember, you can put it in, but you can't take it out.

 Serve with plenty of crusty bread to mop up the delicious juices.
 Or perhaps you'd like to try it with Seeded Irish Soda Bread.